The Spanish-American War, Camp Bushnell and Bexley

 Present were members of the Board of Directors of the Bexley Historical Society, Mayor Ben Kessler and City Council Member Lori Ann Feibel.

-The placque is located on Drexel Avenue, in the northwest quadrant.
+The plaque is located on Drexel Avenue, in the northwest quadrant of Drexel Circle.
 Be sure to stop by and enjoy a bit of Bexley history.

 If you have information to add to this topic, please let us know.